May

 In this most famous discourse, Jesus even goes beyond the manna, and particularly points to His risen body and blood: John 6,55-58:

-"For my flesh is real food and my blood is real drink. v.56 He who eats my flesh and drinks My blood abides in me, and I in Him. v.57 As the living Father sent Me, and I live because of the Father, so he who feeds on me [has an appetite- ie really seeks and faiths] will live because of me. v.58 This is the bread which came down from heaevn- not as your fathers ate the manna, and are dead.
+"For my flesh is real food and my blood is real drink. v.56 He who eats my flesh and drinks My blood abides in me, and I in Him. v.57 As the living Father sent Me, and I live because of the Father, so he who feeds on me [has an appetite- ie really seeks and faiths] will live because of me. v.58 This is the bread which came down from heaven- not as your fathers ate the manna, and are dead.
 He who eats this bread will live forever."

 In both the contexts of Revelation 2,17 and John 6 and back in Exodus16,32ff, there is a you-have-to-seek-God and be-really-hungry-for-God type of faith that we are to bring to the table of the Lord.